 To view a specific value in a row double-click it, or right-click and select Show Viewer.
 Binary Data values are displayed as links.
 Click the Binary Data link for the row where WidgetID is 2:

 For tables or views that contain a large number of columns, you may find it useful to display the column values vertically so that you can see records more easily.
 To do this, click Show, then Pivot View:

 To display the column values horizontally again, click Show, then Pivot View.

 You can move through each difference in turn using the and buttons.
 To move through the differences for the current column, click or

 Use the check boxes in each pane to select data for deployment.
 You can select individual tables or views to deploy, and for each table or view you can select the rows that you want to deploy.
 By default, all rows that differ are selected when you run a comparison.

 For this example, select all the tables and their rows.
-Ensure that the check boxes are cleared for the WidgetPriceList view.
-You do this by clearing the Different check box for WidgetPriceList:
+Make sure that the check boxes are cleared for the WidgetPriceList view.
+You do this by clearing the All Different check box for WidgetPriceList: